STAY INSPIRED

 Polyurethanes

 Polyurethanes (PU) are versatile materials that can range from soft and flexible to rigid and tough.
-In 3D printing, thermoplastic polyurethane (TPU) is a popular choice for:
+In 3D printing, thermoplastic polyurethane (TPU) is a popular choice as it can bend and stretch.
+TPU is perfect for phone cases, wearable devices, and gaskets.

 Composite Materials